stefanofa/awesome/TOPICS.md

 ## hight-performance

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 一键打包网页生成轻量桌面应用
+*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.

 ## no-electron

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 一键打包网页生成轻量桌面应用
+*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.

 ## open-source-social-media-scheduling-tool